Environmental Grants

 Required documentation:

-• Proof of ash cutting specifying the name and address of the company or contractor who carried out the cutting, the date of the cutting, the individual cost for each tree cut, the GST and QST numbers;
+- Proof of ash cutting specifying the name and address of the company or contractor who carried out the cutting, the date of the cutting and the individual cost for each tree cut;

-• Proof of purchase specifying the species purchased, the name and address of the company, the GST and QST numbers and the date of purchase;
+- Proof of purchase specifying the species purchased, the name and address of the company and the date of purchase;

 - for a coniferous tree, invoice or label of the tree showing the minimum height of 100 cm;